vijaypm/ragasiyangal/README.md

-# Yet Another Password Manager
+# Ragasiyangal is a Password Manager

 ## Motivation